 Equality Objectives 2020 - 2024

-The Public Sector Equality Duty (PSED) section 149 of the Equality Act, (2010) requires public organisations to publish one or more Equality Objectives at least every four years, to demonstrate progress in advancing equality for protected groups and beyond.
-NHFT is dedicated to embedding Equality, Diversity and Inclusion (EDI) in all activities pursued in the Trust.
+The Public Sector Equality Duty (PSED) section 149 of the Equality Act (2010) requires public organisations to publish Equality Objectives at least every four years, to show progress in equality for protected groups and beyond.
+NHFT is dedicated to embedding Equality, Diversity and Inclusion (EDI) in all activities in the Trust.

-The Equality Objectives 2020 - 2024 publication document outlines NHFT’s new statutory SMART Equality Objectives in accordance with the PSED which are applicable to patients, service users, carers and those working for the Trust.
-Setting equality objectives enables us to demonstrate how we are continuing to meet the needs of our diverse workforce and provide services that are improving outcomes and patient experience for all our protected groups in our local community.
+The Equality Objectives 2020 - 2024 document outlines NHFT’s new Equality Objectives which relate to patients, service users, carers and those working for the Trust.
+Setting these objectives helps us to show how we continue to meet the needs of our diverse workforce and provide services that improve outcomes and experience for all our protected groups in our local community.

-Our work on embedding equality into the provision of health services is underpinned by engagement with a range of stakeholders which included our Equality Inclusion Assurance Board (EIAB) members, patient experience pathway groups, Patient and Public Experience Steering PEG members which include our partner organisations, Volunteers and Governors.
-The clinical and corporate directorate management teams were also consulted.
+As part of our work to embed equality into health services, we engage with stakeholders which include our Equality Inclusion Assurance Board (EIAB) members, patient experience pathway groups, Patient and Public Experience Steering PEG members which include partner organisations, Volunteers and Governors.

-In developing our new statutory Equality objectives 2020-2024, we drew on the experiences and data analysis of patients, services users and the public as we believe that this is critical in shaping services that are of high quality and are reflective of the needs of our diverse community.
+To create our new Equality Objectives 2020-2024, we drew on the experiences and data analysis of patients, services users and the public as we believe that this is needed to shape services that are high quality and are meet the needs of our diverse community.

-The equality objectives were ratified by the Trust Board on 26 March, see here for the Trust Board report.
-The intention is to review progress on an annual basis in order to identify any new information and emerging needs and issues and adjust our objectives to respond and meet these needs.
+The Equality Objectives were ratified by the Trust Board on 26 March 2020, click here to read the Trust Board report.
+We intend to review progress every year in order to identify any emerging needs or issues and adjust our objectives to respond to this.

-In response to the unprecedented pressure and uncertainty presented by the Covid 19 pandemic, the Trust Board has agreed to suspend active progression of the new Equality objectives until further notice, in order to prioritise delivery of the best possible clinical care to our patients.
-The decision to suspend active progression with the equality objectives will be reviewed in July 2020.
-Once the suspension has been lifted the delivery and performance review of Equality Objectives will be undertaken via the Trusts robust governance processes
+In response to the unprecedented pressure and uncertainty presented by the COVID-19 pandemic, the Trust Board has agreed to pause progression of the new Equality Objectives until further notice.
+This is so we can focus on delivering the best possible care to our patients at this time.
+This decision will be reviewed in July 2020.